-- 9. The Chair shall call for nominations for any appointment being considered by the Council.
-Council Members may self-nominate. - 10.
+- 4. The Chair shall call for nominations for any appointment being considered by the Council.
+Council Members may self-nominate. - 5.
 After the third call, and hearing no further nominations, the Chair shall declare nominations closed by general consent.
-Alternatively, the Chair may accept a motion that nominations cease. - 11.
-If more Council Members are nominated for a board or committee than the number of positions open, a vote shall be conducted via secret ballot, in accordance with the procedure outlined above. - 12.
-If, however, the secret ballot results in a tie, each Council Member involved in the tie shall have an opportunity to speak to their nomination, after which time a second secret ballot shall be held. - 13.
-If a tie persists then the names of the Council Members involved in the tie shall be written on blank pieces of paper, identical in size, shape and colour, and then the names shall be folded and placed in a receptacle.
-The Chief Administrative Officer shall draw a name from the receptacle and the Member whose name was drawn shall be appointed to the board or committee, or as Deputy Mayor as the case may be.
+Alternatively, the Chair may accept a motion that nominations cease. - 6.
+If more Council Members are nominated for a board or committee than the number of positions open, a vote shall be conducted via secret ballot to determine the person selected for the board or committee. - 7.
+In voting, a Council Member may not vote for more than one nominee than the maximum number allowed for the position at hand.
+A Council Member, however, may vote for less than the maximum number of positions available.
+A ballot bearing more names than allowed shall be considered void and shall not be counted by the Chief Administrative Officer. - 8.
+If, however, the secret ballot results in a tie, each Council Member involved in the tie shall have an opportunity to speak to their nomination, after which time a second secret ballot shall be held.

+- 9. If a tie persists then the names of the Council Members involved in the tie shall be written on blank pieces of paper, identical in size, shape and colour, and then the names shall be folded and placed in a receptacle.
+The Chief Administrative Officer shall draw a name from the receptacle and the Member whose name was drawn shall be appointed to the board or committee, or as Deputy Mayor as the case may be. - 10.
+A resolution will be passed to destroy the ballots. - 11.
+Administration shall, in advance of the Organizational Meeting, request that Council: - Identify any committees/boards that Council may want to see changes to appointments; - Following Council input, Administration will compile a list of committees/boards and the list will be the focus of the Committee Appointment agenda item; the Mayor will still seek confirmation on whether there are additional committees/boards of interest; - Council will proceed with nominations/debate/vote respecting the committee/board appointments of interest. - All remaining/status quo committee/board appointments would be re-appointments made by one single motion.